Richard Ford (East Grinstead MP)

 Sir Richard Ford (1758 – 3 May 1806) was an English politician who sat in the House of Commons from 1789 to 1791.

 Ford was elected as a Member of Parliament (MP) for the borough of East Grinstead in Sussex at an unopposed by-election in February 1789.
 He held that seat until the general election in 1790, when he was returned unopposed for the borough of Appleby in Westmorland.

 He served less than a year as an MP for Appleby, until he resigned from the Commons in early 1791 by accepting the post of Steward of East Hendred.
-(The by-election for his successor was held in May 1791).
+(The by-election for his successor was held in May 1791.)

-After serving the Undersecretary of State in the home office, Richard Ford was for many years chief police magistrate of London, for which services he was knighted.
-Ford lived some years with actress Dorothea Jordan, who had three children by him, one of whom died.
-She left him when his promises of marriage were not fulfilled, because it went against the wishes of Ford's father.
-Ford later married Benjamin Booth's daughter and a heiress.
-His eldest son from this marriage was also named Richard Ford known for his travel writings about Spain and art collection.
+After serving the Undersecretary of State at the Home Office, Richard Ford was for many years chief police magistrate of London, for which services he was knighted.
+Ford lived for some years with actress Dorothea Jordan, who had three children by him, one of whom died.
+She left him when his promises of marriage to her were not fulfilled; his father wished him not to marry her.
+Ford later married Benjamin Booth's daughter, an heiress.
+His eldest son from this marriage – also named Richard Ford – was known for his art collection and his travel writings about Spain.